anijitsahu/check-suduku-solution/README.md

 <br/>

-- A sample `solution/solution.gif` is used for the code for simplicity
+- A sample `solution/solution.gif` is used for simplicity
 - *Ready to use* code to validate whether a solution is correct or not

 ## Installation